magwo/unobservable/README.md

 # unobservable.js
-Observable pattern implementation so fast it's almost unobservable
+Observable pattern implementation so fast it's almost unobservable.

 Not really, but it's pretty fast.
 It highly prioritizes performance and low memory churn in runtime.
-The code sacrifices clarity and succinctness in order to get best performance and memory churn possible.
+The code sacrifices clarity and succinctness in order to get the best performance and memory churn possible.

 That said, it is also very minimalistic and small.